Acts 20:21 And Granville Sharp's Greek Rule

 The light is the gospel (good news) of Jesus Christ Who died, was buried and resurrected.
 2nd Corinthians 4:4, “In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them.”
 Since the unsaved man refuses to come to the light of the gospel to be saved because he loves his sins, then it becomes clear that the man who repents has changed his mind and is now coming to Christ to be saved.
 The very act of coming to Jesus Christ to be forgiven of one's sins is plain evidence that repentance has taken place.
 All that God requires to be saved (concerning sin) is that a person admit they have a sin problem.

 Again, the word “confute” means “to prove false or wrong.”
 Unsaved heathens don't want to be proven wrong concerning their sins.
-That's why they won't come to the light (truth) of the gospel to be saved.
+That's why they won't come to the light (truth) of the Gospel to be saved.
 No one likes to be told that they are doing wrong and are sinning against God.
 Homosexuals don't want to be proven wrong concerning their same-sex perversion.
 Abortionists don't want to be proven wrong regarding their mass-murdering of human life.
 Unrepentant sinners don't want to be proven false or wrong!
+The Bible says in the Old Testament, in Judges 21:25, that “every man did that which was right in his own eyes.”
+Notice that the Bible says they wanted to do RIGHT, but they wanted to decide for themselves what was good or evil “in their own eyes,” instead of God.

 Ye Must Be Born Again! |